 3. Sponsored Posts

-Sponsored posts mean what it sounds like.
+Sponsored posts are just what they sound like.

-The other problem with sponsored posts is they require a certain amount of web traffic before vendors will work with you.
+The other problem with sponsored posts is that they require a certain amount of web traffic before vendors will work with you.
 The amount of traffic will vary based on the company.
-Some companies may not even care since it’s part of their ad spend budget looking at a sponsored post as a branding exercise.
+Some companies may not even care, since it’s part of their ad spend budget and they look at a sponsored post as a branding exercise.

-I’m personally not a fan of using sponsored posts and believe they require too much effort for just a small payout.
+I’m not a fan of using sponsored posts and believe they require too much effort for just a small payout.
 If you do consider using them, plan out your course of action in detail.

 4. Affiliate Marketing

 That conversion is defined by the merchant.
-It can be as simple as email signup, to as complex as not only opening an account but depositing money (in the case of financial services I worked with).
-Most merchants with affiliate marketing credit you when a sale occurs.
-The two most common methods for conversions are:
+It can be as simple as an email signup, or as complex as not only opening an account but depositing money (the was the case with the financial services I worked with as Investor Junkie).
+Most merchants with affiliate marketing programs will credit you when a sale occurs.

 Affiliate marketing, unlike online ads, is typically better suited for a beginner blogger.